Landgate/govhack/README.md

 We love user-centred design, so we've written this guide for three different user personas.

-1. *The Strategist:* I want to look at datasets on a map, to explore what's available, and think about how I can use data at a high-level.
+1. *[The Strategist](#the-strategist):* I want to look at datasets on a map, to explore what's available, and think about how I can use data at a high-level.
-2. *The Analyst:* I need to download whole datasets and use them in their raw form to analyse and interrogate them.
+2. *[The Analyst](#the-analyst]:* I need to download whole datasets and use them in their raw form to analyse and interrogate them.
 I'm comfortable using analysis and visualisation software.
-3. *The Developer:* I need to design and create maps or geospatial applications for the web and mobile platforms.
+3. *[The Developer](#the-developer):* I need to design and create maps or geospatial applications for the web and mobile platforms.
 I'm a developer and I'm comfortable in the world of APIs and software developmemt.
 I'd prefer to use other people's data APIs to query and visualise data.

 ## Technical assistance with SLIP
 Confused?
 Don't understand how to do something?
 Contact [our friendly team of mentors](http://portal.govhack.org/sponsors/landgate.html) who'll be available on-site in Perth, and around the country on Slack.